Estimated reading time: 20 minutes

 That, in turn, means we don’t tend to wander far from home or as frequently as we do in the summer.

-Winter is my busy time of year in accounting, so I am pleased we enjoyed as much quality time with our friends as we did this month.
+Winter is my busiest time of year in accounting, so I am pleased we were able to enjoy as much quality time with our friends as we did this month.

 Vacation Budget Update